-- 5.2.1 The majority of health and safety work in Quarter 4 was reactive, there were 16 accidents reported of which 5 investigations commenced.
+- 5.2.1 The majority of health and safety work in Quarter 4 was reactive, there were 7 accidents reported of which 4 investigations commenced.
 The selection of accidents for investigation is founded upon the risk-based criteria in Local Authority Circular (LAC) 22/13.
-There were 26 other service requests responded to and the majority of these were licensing consultations where a new premises, street trading or pavement licence had been applied for by a business in the district. - 5.2.2 In Quarter 4 there were 11 skin piercing registrations issued for premises and practitioners within the district.
+There were 33 other service requests responded to and the majority of these were licensing consultations where a new premises, street trading or pavement licence had been applied for by a business in the district. - 5.2.2 In Quarter 4 there were 15 skin piercing registrations issued for premises and practitioners within the district.
+In April 2022, the Health and Care Act gave the Secretary of State for Health and Social Care the power to introduce a licensing regime for non-surgical cosmetic procedures in England.
+We are still waiting to see if this will be taken forward by the new government and in what format as this will have resource implications.